 Will your attorney have the knowledge to handle the tough financial issues to protect your family trust account?
 I have more than 25 years of experience representing many of New York’s most successful individuals in divorce and property settlements.
 Yes, your lawyer will make an important difference in the outcome of your final property settlement.

-Contact me today to arrange for a free consultation.
+Contact me today to arrange for a consultation.